sigoden/clii/README.md

 2. run `cmru` in workspace root directory.

-`cmru` will read `cmru.mjs` and generate cmd for each export functions.
+`cmru` will read `cmru.mjs` and generate subcommands for each export functions and cli options for export options.

 ```
 $ cmru